bionade24/mazecompositor/README.md

-Qt 5 / qtwayland based toy 3D compositor
+Qt 5 / QtWayland based 3D Maze Compositor

-Showcases the use of qtwayland's compositor API for creating a 3D wayland compositor.
+Showcases the use of QtWayland's compositor API for creating a 3D wayland compositor.

 ![Screenshot of mazecompositor](/screenshot.png)